 - the accident caused damage to someone else’s property,

-- the defendant willfully failed to stop at the scene of the accident or failed to provide the owner of the damaged property with his/her identifying information(e.g., such required information includes name and current address and insurance).2
+- you willfully failed to stop at the accident scene or provide the owner of the damaged property with your identifying information(such required information includes your name and current address and insurance.2

 2. Are there legal defenses to VC 20002?

-- There was no property damage,
+- There was no property damage;

 2.1.
 There was no property damage

-An accused is only guilty under VC 20002 for failing to stop after an auto accident that caused some type of property damage.
-This means it is a defense for a defendant to show that, while the defendant may have sped off after an accident, no property damage was involved.
+You are guilty under VC 20002 for failing to stop after an auto accident only if it caused some property damage.
+This means it is a defense to show that, while you may have sped off after an accident, no property damage was involved.